tremor-rs/tremor-www/docs/recipes/25_amqp_rabbitmq/README.md

 The scenario isn't all-encompassing but looks at the following specific use-case:

-1. A RabbitMQ source
+1. A tremor instance publishing to RabbitMQ via an AMQP connector
-2. A tremor intermediary
+2. A tremor instance consuming from RabbitMQ via an AMQP connector
-3. A RabbitMQ destination
+3. A RabbitMQ exchange

 We can start the example using `docker-compose up`.